Skip to main content

 Micah Program Spring Retreat (Micah Program Students Only)

-The Micah Program Spring Retreat is a weekend-long retreat that all first-year Micah students are required to attend.
-The retreat talks, reflections, and activities all revolve around three of the five pillars of the program: community, service and social justice, and interfaith engagement.
+The Micah Program Spring Retreat is a weekend-long retreat that all first-year Micah students must attend.
+The retreat talks, reflections, and activities revolve around three of the program's five pillars: community, service and social justice, and interfaith engagement.
 The retreat is led by upperclassmen Micah students and Micah Program staff.

 • Contact: Emily Komos